Travelling from one region to another or from one city to another during the COVID-19 pandemic

 Regional air transport for Québec workers

 Where a business must resort to fly-in/fly-out regional air transport within Québec for its workeres, the Institut national de santé publique du Québec (INSPQ) recommends applying the following mitigation measures to limit the risk of spreading COVID‑19:

 reduce the number of workers per aircraft;

 segregate workers displaying symptoms or who have had contact with a case prior to boarding;

 exclude workers who display comorbidity factors;

-- apply strict social distancing measures;
+apply strict social distancing measures;

 limit the number of people in common areas;

-- disinfect more frequently;
+disinfect more frequently;

 provide for isolation measures for workers who appear to be developing symptoms in the workplace;

 implement adapted, adequate health services;

-- provide for emergency transportation if need be.
+provide for emergency transportation if need be.

-New procedure for travel to the Îles-de-la-Madeleine
+Procedure for travel to the Îles-de-la-Madeleine

-Travellers who have to use the road and ferry to travel to and from Îles-de-la-Madeleine must now fill out a form to be allowed to cross New Brunswick and Prince Edward Island.
+Travellers who have to use the road and ferry to travel to and from the Îles-de-la-Madeleine must have their CTMA ferry reservation on hand.